krnwonseungee/p2-guide/lightning-talks/lt-week6.md

 * Christine - falsey in JavaScript
 * Janet - Functional JavaScript (as opposed to OO)
 * Ryan - D3
+* Eric - Exceptions and Errors in Sinatra

 ## Available Talks
-  *  Exceptions and Errors in Sinatra
   * Closures
   * Testing with API's
   * Prototypical Inheritance without new
   * Adapter Design Pattern
   * Template Method